 Organizations typically plan, develop, test and deploy new integrations with a recipe development lifecycle.
 This may involve moving recipes from a development environment to a testing environment, or from a testing environment to a production/deployment environment.

 Users can export and import their recipes as packages.
-Here's a list of assets that are exported in a package:
+Here's a list of assets that can be exported in a package:

-Importing and exporting are useful when teams are collaborating across different Workato accounts, for example, if the development team wishes to move recipes over to the QA team's Workato account, or to the production Workato account.
+The import and export of packages are useful when teams are collaborating across different Workato accounts, for example, if the development team wishes to move recipes over to the QA team's Workato account, or to the production Workato account.
 Consultants can also utilize this feature to move comprehensive integrations into their clients' accounts.

-The packages feature is enabled only for certain Workato plans.
+The Recipe lifecycle management feature is enabled only for certain Workato plans.
 Check the Pricing and plans page or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.

-For Workato accounts with the recipe development lifecycle feature enabled, users will be able to see the option when they click on Tools > All Tools > Recipe Lifecycle Management.
+For Workato accounts with the Recipe lifecycle management feature enabled, users will be able to see the option when they click on Tools > All Tools > Recipe Lifecycle Management.

 Recipe lifecycle management in Tools